This post may contain affiliate links. Please read our disclosure policy.

 - If you prefer not to use chicken, you can use any other protein.
 Shrimp would be another great option.

-- You can make this pasta dish much healthier by using whole-grain pasta, lentil pasta, or some zucchini noodles.
+- You can make this pasta dish much lighter by using whole-grain pasta, lentil pasta, or some zucchini noodles.

 - Fresh spinach is preferred.
 But you may use frozen if you have to.
 If you go with frozen, make sure you thaw first and drain.